-If you're looking for Oracle Apex Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Oracle Apex Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Oracle Apex has a market share of about 0.9%.
 So, You still have opportunity to move ahead in your career in Oracle Apex Administration.
 Mindmajix offers Advanced Oracle Apex Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Oracle Apex Administrator.

 Q1.
 What is Oracle Application Express?